andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 #### The Resulting Context Map [AHL]

 Note:
 I used to think you only discovered Bounded Contexts from modelling lower-level concerns and then using the concept to split your models.
 We had in some respects short-circuited this.
-We did it by paying attention Conways Law and studying organisations, departments, actors and jobs-to-be-done.
+We did it by paying attention to Conways Law and studying organisations, departments, actors and jobs-to-be-done.

 (Event Storming is also good for this and another short-cut.)